JKorf/Bybit.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 3.8.1 - 10 Apr 2024
+    * Added ClientOrderId to BybitCancelOrderRequest model
+    * Changed Quantity property in BybitEditOrderRequest model to be nullable

 * Version 3.8.0 - 28 Mar 2024
     * Added HongKong and The Netherlands environments and API addresses
     * Added PublishTime to V5Api.ExchangeData.GetAnnouncementsAsync model